SimonAM/spreads-ubuntu-trusty/README.md

 If it is running without problems end the program.

-Now restart the spread configure program again, enable CHDK in your camera, than connect to the computer (if not done already) and configure target_page and focus.
+Now restart the spread configure program again, enable CHDK in your camera, then connect to the computer (if not done already) and configure target_page and focus.
 Should give no errors if camera and CHDK has been setup correctly.